-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's collectability determination process, including controls over the identification of at-risk trade receivables and longterm receivables balances and related estimate of probable losses associated with such balances.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's collectability determination process, including controls over the identification of at-risk trade receivables and long-term receivables balances and related estimate of probable losses associated with such balances.
 We inspected underlying documentation for collateral arrangements, legal disputes, and historical trends and analysis performed by the Company for historical collection results.
 The Company's assumptions underlying the collectability of trade receivables and long-term receivables were tested by evaluating: